Ayako Ishigaki: Life

 She was born Tanaka Ayako in Tokyo, Japan in 1903, the daughter of a college professor.
 During the 1920s, she became active in politics.
 While in the United States, she became friends with writers Pearl S. Buck, Helen Kuo, and Agnes Smedley and artist Yasuo Kuniyoshi.

 Tanaka first came to the United States in 1926, accompanying her sister, whose husband, a diplomat, was posted to Washington, D.C.
+She briefly attended classes at George Washington University.
 Soon after, she moved to New York City, where she audited courses at Columbia University.
 In New York, she met the painter Eitaro Ishigaki, whom she would marry in 1931.

 Following the Japanese invasion of Manchuria in 1931, Ishigaki became outspoken in protesting the Japanese military aggression in China, and reported on Japan for the left-wing magazine The New Masses.
 Her articles emphasized the negative impact of imperialism and industrialism on Japanese workers, particularly women.
 During this time, she adopted the pseudonym Haru Matsui, to protect her family in Japan from possible retaliation for her activism.
 In the spring of 1937, she moved to Los Angeles, where she contributed a biweekly column to the Japanese American newspaper Rafu Shimpo, writing under the pen name May Tanaka.
 This column focused on daily life, while incorporating feminist and antiwar commentary.
 She returned to New York later that year.
 In 1938, she went on a lecture tour with the modern dancer and left-wing militant Si-Lan Chen.
 During one of her lectures, she was invited to write a book by a representative of the progressive publishers Modern Age Books.